riahtu/php-random-image-generator/README.md

 ### Docker image

 Using the application is as easy as:
+1. Create a directory for the images `mkdir random-images`
+2. Go into that directory with `cd random-images`
-1. Run `docker run --rm -u php -v $(pwd):/app/out survivorbat/random-image-generator:v0.1 src/bin/console img:create:random`
+3. Run `docker run --rm -u php -v $(pwd):/app/out survivorbat/random-image-generator:v0.1 src/bin/console img:create:random`

 Afterwards you should find a random image in your working directory.
 Alternatively you can open the shell by using: